MatheusRocha0/Recommendation-Engine/README.md

 The main technology used here is the Surprise framework.
 This library makes the process of building recommendation systems easy.

-This model was also deployed in Flask using HTML templates as Front-End with Ngrok keys to allow external machines to access the local application.
+This model was also deployed in Flask using HTML templates as Front-End.

 # How To Run the Script